hmoragrega/pubsub-prometheus/README.md

 ## Configuration

 The names of the metrics can be tweaked in multiple ways:
 The monitor accepts a namespace and subsystem option that will be applied to all metrics.
 You can also tweak the name of a single metric and other parameters by adjusting the prometheus option struct.

+You can pass custom constant labels to all the metric.

 ## Provided Metrics